-The two young women running the shop wear plain long skirts with plain bonnets on their head, their hair bundled up under the bonnet.
+The two young women running the shop wear plain long skirts and blouses with plain bonnets on their head, their hair bundled up under each bonnet.
 They are Mennonites, who, along with Amish,have settled in this area in the last few years.
-I saw several girls, dressed exactly like this, working at the bowling alley cafe yesterday and admired their work ethic and modesty when serving overweight middle aged women in shorts and tattoos, ordering chicken fried steak and mashed potato dinners in the restaurant.
+I saw several girls, dressed exactly like this, working at the bowling alley cafe yesterday and admired their work ethic and modesty when serving overweight middle aged women in shorts and tattoos, ordering chicken fried steak and mashed potato dinners.

 An old man with a cane shuffles past us in the grocery, squinting to read the fine print on a box label.Two little children pull on their mom’s dress at the bank as she makes a deposit and reaches them a sucker out of a little bowl on the teller’s countertop.
 A homeless vet passes our vehicle to take a dollar from a hand reaching out of the window back of us.
 We don’t talk to the politician rushing past us to hold up a baby and smile for news cameras.